 Try all the houses of the Seven Kingdoms for the humble price of 500,- kr (8 x whisky x 3cl each).
 Great for sharing!

 Speyside, Lowland & Campbeltown

-- Glenallachie, 12 y.o46%85First 12 year distillery bottling since Billy Walker of Glendronach fame took over the distillery.
-Matured in a variety of casks PX, Oloroso and virgin oak.
+- Glenallachie 12 y.o.85First 12 year distillery bottling since Billy Walker of Glendronach fame took over the distillery.
+Matured in a variety of casks: PX, Oloroso and virgin oak.
 Butterscotch and honey on the nose with raisins and mocha in the background.
-We won't even bother you with tasting notes – try it and find out!
+We won’t even bother you with tasting notes - try and find out!

-- Glenallachie Batch 3, 10 y.o.58,2%85Third batch of Cask Strength releases bottling since Billy Walker took over this hidden Speyside gem.
+- Glenallachie 10 y.o.
+Batch 358,2%85Third batch of Cask Strength releases bottling since Billy Walker took over this hidden Speyside gem.
 Matured in a variety of casks; PX, Oloroso and virgin oak.
 Nose it and you will find heather honey and toffee with rose hip and spices tip-toeing in.
-Taste of honey, vanilla and toffee and Caribbean spices.

 Highland & Isles